magepages/mpdocs/docs/milestone/index.md

 ## Overview

-In order to manage customers more easily, Mageplaza developed the [Milestone](https://www.mageplaza.com/magento-2-milestone/) extension.
-This module can be configures to automatically change the Customer Group based on rules.
-In addition, it support sending email notification to customer when changing Group and email notification include changes log sent to admin.
+To manage customers more efficiently, Mageplaza developed the [Milestone](https://www.mageplaza.com/magento-2-milestone/) extension.
+This module can be configured to change the Customer Group based on rules automatically.
+Also, it supports sending email notification to customer when changing Group and email notification includes changes log sent to admin.
 You should install [Mageplaza_SMTP](https://www.mageplaza.com/magento-2-smtp/) to avoid your email being sent to the spam box and it is fully compatible with the Milestone extension.

 ## How to download and install